Want the best of VICE News straight to your inbox? Sign up here.

 DES MOINES, Iowa — Biden’s bumbles are back — and some Democrats are concerned.

-Former Vice President Joe Biden delivered a series of verbal fumbles and gaffes during his longest swing to date through Iowa, providing fodder for President Trump’s accusations that he’s slipped mentally and left some local Democrats worried that he’s lost a step.
+Former Vice President Joe Biden delivered a series of verbal fumbles and gaffes during his longest swing to date through Iowa, providing fodder for President Trump’s accusations that he’s slipped mentally and leaving some local Democrats worried that he’s lost a step.

 At the Iowa State Fair on Thursday, Biden flubbed a standard campaign line.
 “We choose truth over facts,” he bellowed, instead of his normal “truth over lies.”